tertek/tertek.github.io/_posts/2024-06-12-build-cli-with-bash-using-bashly.md

 Are you thinking of building a simple CLI and struggle with Shell Script Development?

-Building a CLI with bash can be cumbersome, especially if you are new to the to Unix shell world.
-Sometimes you just want to have a simple but more structured way of managing your scripts without losing too much time for implementing different user inputs or command logic.
+Building a CLI with Bash can be cumbersome, especially if you are new to the to Unix shell world.
+Sometimes you just want to have a simple but more structured way of managing your scripts, without losing too much time for implementing different user inputs or command logic.

 It is super easy with a Bash command line framework and CLI generator called [bashly](https://github.com/DannyBen/bashly).

 ---

 ### Introduction to bashly